What Are The Advantages Of An Extended Tip Compressor Wheel

 At this point we know where our turbo will operate on the compressor map with our gauge pressure and altitude inputs, but these are only observations at this point until we understand the specifics of the engine inputs for our target horsepower and torque.
 See more below.

 Mass Flow Rate is the volume of air flowing through a compressor and engine over a given period.
 This is commonly measured as lbs/min of air flow.
 This calculation tells us the air flow we need to support our required horsepower target.
-As a general rule of thumb, Garrett GTX Gen II and G Series turbochargers have the potential to make 100-110 horsepower for every 10 lbs/min of air flow however there are many factors that will impact actual power output including Volumetric Efficiency, fuel quality, and others we will discuss below.
+As a general rule of thumb, Garrett GTX Gen II and G Series turbochargers have the potential to make 10-11 horsepower per every 1 lbs/min of air flow however there are many factors that will impact actual power output including Volumetric Efficiency, fuel type, and others we will discuss below.

 Wa = Air Flow Actual (lb/min)